-- 7. A student cannot be assessed more than once on the same piece of work (i.e. case reports, essays etc. cannot be resubmitted even if it is a different module or a different topic). - 8.
-All assessment pieces are required to have been satisfactorily attempted for a pass in a module. - 9.
+- A student cannot be assessed more than once on the same piece of work (i.e. case reports, essays etc. cannot be resubmitted even if it is a different module or a different topic). - 7.
+All assessment pieces are required to have been satisfactorily attempted for a pass in a module. - 8.
 Late Submission of Assessment (Within Module Period): - a.
 If a student has a valid reason for late submission there will usually be no penalty for assessment submitted late, but still within the module period, provided prior notification and approval by email to the Assessment Administrator has been made.
 A request can only be made within the 5 working days prior to the due date for the relevant assessment. - b.
-Assessment which requires, in part, group interaction within a certain time frame may have marks deducted if the late submission falls outside of the interaction period, even if still within the module period. - 10.
+Assessment which requires, in part, group interaction within a certain time frame may have marks deducted if the late submission falls outside of the interaction period, even if still within the module period. - 9.
 Late Submission of Assessment (Outside Module Period): - a.
-Any assessment submitted late outside of the module period (without an approved extension) will be subject to a penalty of 5% per working day (capped at 50% i.e. a student who would have otherwise passed, cannot fail solely on late submission as per University of Liverpool guidelines). - b.
-A penalty free extension to the due date, up to 2 weeks beyond the module period, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the module in VITAL).
+Any assessment submitted late outside of the module period (without an approved extension) will be subject to a penalty of 5% per working day for a maximum of 10 working days (capped at 50% i.e. a student who would have otherwise passed, cannot fail solely on late submission as per University of Liverpool guidelines).
+Submissions made 10 working days beyond the end of the module will receive a mark of zero. - b.
+A penalty free extension to the due date, up to 10 working days beyond the module period, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the module in VITAL).
 A request can only be made within the 5 working days prior to the end of the module. - c.
-An extension beyond the period of 2 weeks following completion of the module will only be granted by the Assessment Administrator (in agreement with the Director of Studies) to students who have approved Extenuating Circumstances on medical or other exceptional grounds in line with the examples of acceptance evidence (Section 3.4 CoPA Appendix M), up to a maximum of 12 months..
+An extension beyond the period of 10 working days following completion of the module will only be granted by the Assessment Administrator (in agreement with the Director of Studies) to students who have approved Extenuating Circumstances on medical or other exceptional grounds in line with the examples of acceptance evidence (Section 3.4 CoPA Appendix M), up to a maximum of 12 months..
 The student must complete a Request for Extension with Extenuating Circumstances form (accessed via the online module) submitted at least 10 working days prior to Module Review Board for approval by the Extenuating Circumstances Committee.
 A student who fails to submit or complete all assessment items within a maximum of 12 months will be considered a fail for the module at the subsequent Module Review Board.
 The student's right to resubmission will not be affected.